mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 The first five operators decompose into the adjoint triple Δ, Σ, Π. The next two use the topos structure of the category of instances.
 Together, these seven account for the relational core.
 The next three preserve the schema.
 They're morphisms between instances on the same schema, not migrations between schemas.
 The last four are outside the relational model entirely.

 This is the compression: 200 pandas operators → 15 algebraic operators → 3 migration functors and 2 topos-theoretic operations covering the relational core.
 The schema-preserving and dataframe-specific operators are important, but they're not where the complexity lives.
-The migration functors handle schema-changing operations, the topos structure handles set-theoretic reasoning within a schema, and the two layers compose.
+The migration functors handle schema-changing operations, and the topos structure handles set-theoretic reasoning within a schema.

 ## Designing an API around these patterns

-So what does this mean if you're actually building a dataframe library?
 The categorical decomposition gives you a design principle: each operation should have a clear rule for computing its output schema from its input schema.
-The migration functors change the schema itself.
+The migration functors change the schema.
 The topos-theoretic operations preserve the schema but change which rows are present.

 Start with the migration functors.
 Delta gives you operations that reshape a schema without computing new data.
 That means:
 - `select columns` → output schema is the subset of input columns you named